Aluminum bakeware is not dangerous and can be safely used when proper precautions are taken. No need to fork out a bundle for stainless steel.

-Watch out for store bought pie crusts that come in aluminum pie pans too.
-While there is nothing wrong with baking your pie in a decent quality pie crust from the healthfood store, it becomes a problem when you cut that pie with a metal knife which scratches the aluminum pie pan underneath the food!
+Watch out for store-bought pie crusts that come in aluminum pie pans too.
+While there is nothing wrong with baking your pie in a decent quality pie crust from the health food store, it becomes a problem when you cut that pie with a metal knife that scratches the aluminum pie pan underneath the food!

-Again, this is fine and safe as long as you don’t use a metal spoon to scrape out the last bits of ice cream that get stuck to the sides!
+Again, this is fine and safe as long as you don’t use a metal spoon to scrape out the last bits of homemade ice cream that get stuck to the sides!
 A small wooden spatula or spoon works great here and will not scratch that aluminum in the least.

 Of course, cookware is another issue entirely.
 Aluminum should be avoided in that case as cooking acidic foods in aluminum can leach the metal into the food.